 three years following the end of treatment.

 Your doctor may ask you to have a pregnancy test every month during use and every

 1-3 months after stopping until 3 years have passed.

 Things you must not do

-Give this medicine to anyone else, even if their symptoms seem similar to yours.
+Do not give Novatin to anyone else even if their symptoms seem similar to yours.

-Take your medicine to treat any other condition unless your doctor tells you to.
+Do not use Novatin to treat other complaints unless your doctor says to.

 Things to be careful of